worldbank/stata-linter/README.md

 ## Content

 The `lint` command is an opinionated detector that attempts to improve readability of Stata do files.
-The command is written based on the good coding practices at the Development Impact Evaluation Unit of The World Bank.
+The command is written based on the good coding practices of the Development Impact Evaluation Unit at The World Bank.
 For these standards, refer to [DIME's Stata Coding practices](https://dimewiki.worldbank.org/wiki/Stata_Coding_Practices) and _Appendix: The DIME Analytics Coding Guide_ of [Development Research in Practice](https://worldbank.github.io/dime-data-handbook/).

 The `lint` command can be broken into two functionalities:

 1. **detection** which refers to identifying bad coding practices in one or multiple Stata do-files;
 2. **correction** which refers to correcting bad coding practices in a Stata do-file.

-> Note that this command is not guaranteed to correct codes without changing results.
+> _Disclaimer_: Note that this command is not guaranteed to correct codes without changing results.
 It is strongly recommended that, after using this command, you check if results of the do file do not change.

-## Syntax
+## Syntax and basic usage

 ```stata
 lint "input_file" using "output_file", options
 ```

-### Detection
+### 1. Detection

-To the detect bad practices in a do-file you can run the following:
+To detect bad practices in a do-file you can run the following:

 ```stata
 lint "test/bad.do"